yandex/ozo/docs/howto.md

 #include <boost/asio.hpp>

 int main() {
-    // We need io_context for IO
+    // The boost io_context is the central management object for asyncronous operations. boost::asio::io_context io;
-    boost::asio::io_context io;

     // Container of rows which accepts integer and nullable string columns in the sequence.